silverscorpio/linkStore/README.md

 # LinkStore

-Web application for storing and managing link/url-based information
+Web application for storing and managing link/url-based information gathered from around the web

-#### A web-based approach to solving to a personal problem with storing info gathered from around the web

 ---